UBC-DSCI/dsci-100/README.md

 Prerequisite: MATH 12Repository for development of UBC's Introduction to Data Science course

 ## Expanded Course Description
 In recent years, virtually all areas of inquiry have seen an uptake in the use of Data Science tools.
 Skills in the areas of assembling, analyzing, and interpreting data are more critical than ever.
 This course is designed as a first experience in honing such skills.
-Students who have completed this course will be able to implement a Data Science workflow, by “scraping” (downloading) data from the internet, “wrangling” (managing) the data intelligently, and creating tables and/or figures that convey a justifiable story based on the data.
+Students who have completed this course will be able to implement a Data Science workflow in the R programming language, by “scraping” (downloading) data from the internet, “wrangling” (managing) the data intelligently, and creating tables and/or figures that convey a justifiable story based on the data.
 They will be adept at using tools for finding patterns in data and making predictions about future data.
 There will be an emphasis on intelligent and reproducible workflow, and clear communications of findings.

+## Coure Software Platforms
+Students will learn to perform their analysis using the [R programming language](https://cran.r-project.org/).
+Analysis development and reports will be done using [RStudio](https://www.rstudio.com/) Server.

 ## Learning Outcomes
 By the end of the course, students will be able to: